Tajikistani Border Troops

 A soldier of the Border Troops stands guard in Khujand.

-The Border Troops (Қӯшунҳои сарҳадӣ), also called the Border Service, is the border guard of Tajikistan.
+The Tajikistani Border Troops (Қӯшунҳои сарҳадӣ), also called the Border Service, is the border guard of Tajikistan.
 Functioning under the State Committee for National Security as part of the Armed Forces, the border guards are trained by the Organization for Security and Co-operation in Europe, along with the Afghan Border Police.
 A higher education college is located in the capital, Dushanbe, the Border Troops Academy, and a Border Troops Training Centre is located south of it, in the Rudaki District.
 The main control station of the border troops is the Border Management Center of the Main Border Guard Directorate of the SCNS.

 Outside the border troops, a detachment of the Border Service of the FSB deployed in Tajikistan mostly consists of Tajik conscripts preferring to serve under Russian command.

 History

 At the very beginning of the Tajikistani Civil War, one of the main factors in the escalation was the state border.
 As a result, a Special Border Brigade, and later the Border Protection Department, were set up under the auspices of the State Security Committee, and a decision was made by the Presidium of the Supreme Soviet to establish the Border Service.
 This was put into force on 26 May 1994.

 In 2011, the Border Troops, along with the national army and mobile forces, took part in a military drill with Kyrgyzstan.
-Their objective was to eliminate two terrorist groups on the Kyrgyz-Tajik border.
-In late 2014, four Tajik border guards were abducted from their posts on the border with Afghanistan by an unidentified group.
-Unidentified gunmen from Afghanistan killed 2 Tajik border guards on 26 August 2018.
+Their objective was to eliminate two terrorist groups on the Kyrgyzstani–Tajikistani border.
+In late 2014, four Tajikistani border guards were abducted from their posts on the border with Afghanistan by an unidentified group.
+Unidentified gunmen from Afghanistan killed 2 Tajikistani border guards on 26 August 2018.